By Jasmine Cundiff, First Year, Law and German

-The Croft Magazine // In the pre-COVID world, we were generally free to travel as far as our imaginations - and bank accounts - could take us.
-The pandemic has severely curtailed such freedoms, with many travellers forced to amend or cancel travel plans.
+The Croft Magazine // In the pre-Covid world, we were generally free to travel as far as our imaginations - and bank accounts - could take us.
+The pandemic has severely curtailed such freedoms, with many travellers forced to amend or cancel travel plans, as Jasmine Cundiff discovers.

 As the world shuts down - perhaps a result of the isolation we experience in lockdown - that wanderlust-feeling has endured.
 The ‘Staycation’ has become part of our everyday vocabulary, as we attempt to balance a desire to escape with unprecedented restrictions.
 Rather than seeing the wonders of a distant land, we have had to content ourselves with exploring familiar surroundings.
 As restrictive as this sounds, many have found the staycation experience to be an enlightening and grounding one.